Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 But are dating apps worth it?

-We might now have access to an endless “buffet” of romantic options.
-But at the same time, at least in my social circle, happiness levels don’t seem to have increased.
+We now have access to a “buffet” of romantic options.
+But at the same time, happiness levels seem to have gone down.

-Learn about the pros and cons of dating apps, what alternatives exist, and how you can become better at flirting with strangers.
+Learn about the pros and cons of dating apps, what alternatives exist, and how to flirt with strangers in person.

 Pros